russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 Demonstrates how to get the number of input and output tokens used by chat request/response messages.
 Model: gpt-4o-mini

+- **ChatCompletionHistoryExample**
+Demonstrates how to create a chat history so that prior request/response messages provide historical context.
+Model: gpt-4o-mini

+- **ChatCompletionHistoryTruncationReducerExample**
+Demonstrates how to take a chat history and condense it to only include a set number of request/response messages.
+This will result in older messages being removed so context from further back will no longer be available.
+Model: gpt-4o-mini

+- **ChatCompletionHistorySummarizationReducerExample**
+Demonstrates how to take a chat history and condense it to a summary of the messages thus far.
+This will create a single message from a set of messages and replace them.
+This should provide enough context without having to still have all the literal messages available.
+Model: gpt-4o-mini

 ### Model Providers

 - **AzureOpenAIExample**